-There is pressure to thoroughly scan the patient to interpret and produce optimal images within a set length of time.
-This is hampered by: physical size and age of the patient (from infant to elderly), very anxious and concerned patients, patients with language barriers, lack of adequate patient preparation and patients arriving late for appointments.
+There is pressure to thoroughly scan the patient to produce and interpret optimal images within a set length of time.
+This is hampered by: physical size and age of the patient, lack of adequate patient preparation, patients arriving late for appointments and patients with language barriers.